sixoverground/jquery.transform/README.md

 jquery.transform
 ================

-jQuery plugin for hardware accelerated animation for iOS and Android.
+jQuery plugin for hardware accelerated animation on iOS and Android.